MohammedBr0/AddisVerifyDashboard/DEPLOYMENT.md

-# AddisVerify Google Cloud Deployment Guide
+# Adiss Verify Dashboard - Google Cloud Deployment Guide

-This guide will help you deploy the AddisVerify dashboard application to Google Cloud Platform using Docker and Cloud Run.
+This guide will help you deploy the Adiss Verify Dashboard application to Google Cloud Platform using Docker and Cloud Run.

 ## Prerequisites